-Aluminium maker Norsk Hydro's Q2 profit up, Qatar impact limited
+CORRECTED-Aluminium maker Norsk Hydro's Q2 profit up, Qatar impact limited

 The company has seen its share price rise 50 percent over the past year partly due to rising global demand for the light metal.

 Norsk Hydro said it had benefited from higher aluminium prices in the quarter.
-It repeated its outlook for demand, that the global market was largely balanced, and said cost cuts of $500 million for the year were on track, despite a slight delay.
+It repeated its outlook for demand, that the global market was largely balanced, and said cost cuts of 500 million crowns for the year were on track, despite a slight delay.

 "We only expect minor changes to consensus estimates," said Hjalmar Alberg, an analyst at Kepler Chevreux.